-A “The7” site leans toward expressive because of the colors, animation, and image usage.
+“The7” site leans toward expressive because of the colors, animation, and image usage.
 Image usage includes PNG transparency and large background images (layering effects).
 If too much expressive aesthetic is used, then the page gets visually noisy – and heavy.
 It distracts from the content (text).
 The goal is to get people to read – or click a response button.

 Classic aesthetic is static, clean, and usually stark white.
-Sometimes referred to as minimalistic.
+Sometimes referred to as minimalist.
 But it has it’s roots in Greek and Bauhaus design theories with white space usage, invisible grids, and golden-aspect ratios.